 I want to see a psychotherapist - am I mad?

 Many people see a psychotherapist or counsellor at some point of their lives.
-It is in fact quite normal - and many things can bring you to counselling such as stress or feeling overwhelmed by life.
-You may be experiencing depression or facing a mayor change in life like a bereavement that feels too painful to bear.
+It is in fact quite normal - and many issues can bring you to counselling such as stress or feeling overwhelmed by life.
+You may be experiencing depression or facing a mayor change in life that feels too painful to bear.
 It can help to talk to someone in a confidential and non-judgemental environment.

 How does psychotherapy work?

 Psychotherapy as well as counselling will help you to think about your experiences whilst also encouraging you to be in touch with all your emotions.
-A psychotherapist helps you to understand deeply engrained pattern of being in the world.
+A psychotherapeutic practitioner helps you to understand deeply engrained pattern of being in the world.

 The therapeutic relationship maintains firm boundaries, which gives you the freedom to talk about issues you would not be able to share with a friend.